Warranty Extension: Sticking Rings Resulting in High Engine Oil Consumption – 2008-2011 Honda Accord

 • Hard acceleration while the engine is cold

-• The fuel used has an unusually high concentration of particles – HondaeBay recommends using Top Tier gas that contains detergents to prevent deposits.
+• The fuel used has an unusually high concentration of particles – HondaeBay logo recommends using Top Tier gas that contains detergents to prevent deposits.
 For more information about Top Tier gas, go to www.toptiergas.com.

 All these conditions happening at the same time is rare, but if they do, deposits may form over years of driving.
 If the oil control rings begin to stick because of the deposits, the customer may subsequently complain about excessive oil consumption.